-- The Rev. Isaac Jen Chair in Chinese Broadcast Ministry Endowment Fund A fund for the benefit of ReFrame Ministries for the support and furtherance of the Chinese language ministry. - Stewardship Fund U.S. This fund is to provide sustainable, ongoing funding for the overall expenses of ReFrame Ministries, as well as a start-up foundation for funding new initiatives.
-The fund will provide a ten-year use of gifts to ensure budget stability for ministry expenses. - Stewardship Fund Canada This fund has 10% of its original value released annually, designated for language ministry or general expenses. - The James Michael (Jim) Van Drunen Memorial Fund This fund was originally created to provide support for the television ministry of ReFrame Ministries.
+- The Rev. Isaac Jen Chair in Chinese Broadcast Ministry Endowment Fund This is a fund for the benefit of ReFrame Ministries for the support and furtherance of the Chinese language ministry. - Stewardship Fund U.S. This fund is to provide sustainable, ongoing funding for the overall expenses of ReFrame Ministries, as well as a start-up foundation for funding new initiatives.
+The fund will provide a ten-year use of gifts to ensure budget stability for ministry expenses. - Stewardship Fund -- Canada This fund has 10% of its original value released annually, designated for language ministry or general expenses.
+The final distribution occurred in December 2022. - The James Michael (Jim) Van Drunen Memorial Fund This fund was originally created to provide support for the television ministry of ReFrame Ministries.
 The fund purpose was amended in June 2020 by Jim Van Drunen's parents to provide support for the broadcast ministry of ReFrame Ministries since the original television ministry no longer exists.